 - Cheque registration fees are recorded by the Registration Manager who records them on the registration system.
-Cheques received are analysed by club and membership type. - Cheques are photocopied and checked to the reconciliation sheet by the Accounts Assistant and lodged every Thursday. - Most registration is facilitated online using the credit card system. - The Accounts Assistant uploads credit card transaction on Thursdays, these are reconciled by club and membership type, the amount credited to the bank account is reconciled to the amount uploaded on the credit card system.
+Cheques received are analysed by club and membership type. - Cheques are photocopied and checked to the reconciliation sheet by A member of the Finance team and lodged every Thursday. - Most registration is facilitated online using the credit card system. - A member of the Finance team uploads credit card transaction on Thursdays, these are reconciled by club and membership type, the amount credited to the bank account is reconciled to the amount uploaded on the credit card system.